Simple-temp/react-ecommerce-jh/README.md

 # react-ecommerce

-Technology : react, react-router-dom, react-fontawesome, react-hooks and regex this is a ecommerce website simple version .Here you can searching, select item and the item also placed ordered and congrats sms .
+Technology : react, react-router-dom, react-fontawesome, react-hooks and regex. <br>
+this is a ecommerce website simple version .Here you can searching, select item and the item also placed ordered and congrats sms .